 Designed to be a Sustainability Showcase

 The project directly supports many elements of the City of San Carlos Climate Action Plan through its sustainable design approach.
-This includes advanced building technology and materials, as well as low-impact construction practices.
+This includes all-electric buildings, advanced building technology and materials, as well as low-impact construction practices.
 Traffic, noise and duration of construction will be minimized through use of innovative building techniques.

 Long-term impacts will be minimized through preservation of open space, trees and views and addition of landscaping; energy-, water- and waste-saving solutions; promotion of alternative modes of transport; and use of durable and healthy materials.